EmptineX/.github/profile/README.md

 # What Is EmptineX | Who are EmptineX❓
-- We are a Organization thatt is created to make empty repositories's With some purposes behind them, Mostly in codings and others ETC.
+- We are a Organization that is created to make empty repositories's With some purposes behind them, Mostly in codings and others ETC.

+- Call us an Template Library because why not.

 # What do we do❓
 - We make repositories that are Empty except A File left behind with empty text inside.
 As EmptineX Refers to Emptiness Itself we only make Empty repositories with only 1 file inside.
 Mostly they are considered Templates or so.